This post is sponsored by BEHR®; all opinions are 100% on my own.

 - safety glasses

 To start the project, place the plywood on the ground and lay the pegboard on top of the plywood to mark out the holes.
 Using the pegboard will help to mark out the holes evenly.
 I measured every 9th hole horizontally and every 8th hole vertically.
 It didn’t take much time to plot out the holes, I promise.
-Use a pencil to make a mark through the pegboard.
-(I drew the lines on the pegboard creating squares, so the second time around it was a piece of cake plot out the holes.)
-Once done with this step, start drilling your holes.
-I used a 1″ Forstner bit.
+Use a pencil to make a mark (or scribe) through the pegboard.
+I drew lines on the pegboard creating squares, so the second time around it was a piece of cake because I already knew which holes to trace.
+Now start drilling all the holes you marked.
+We used a 1″ Forstner bit.
+My hubs is the best helper!

-I wanted to add on hardware to the wall to hold pencil boxes and baskets, so before we hung our plywood sheets on the wall, we installed our hardware from Liberty Hardware.
+I wanted to add on hardware to the wall to hold pencil boxes and baskets to keep my kiddo organized, so before we hung our plywood sheets on the wall, we installed our hardware from Liberty Hardware.
 I found these fun wood knobs, and I also used some simple bar pulls.
+It is important to secure them before you hang the sheets of wood to the wall because you will not be able to access the back to secure knobs and handles once the ply wood sheets are mounted.

-I used long wood screws to secure the plywood sheets to the wood boards on the wall.
-Then later on, when we knew where the shelves would be put on, I added extra screws to other spots to make sure the sheet is completely secured but the screws are not visible.
+Use long wood screws to secure the plywood sheets (hanging them longways) to the 2x4s on the walls.
+Then determine where you will hang your shelves and add extra screws to make sure the splywood is completely secured but the screws are not visible.

 As you see in this image above, I also cut a hole out for the outlet, and I made it round to look cohesive with our project.